topo-gps/ios-manual/en/waypoint_edit.rst

 In the bottom toolbar of the photos screen you can find three buttons:

 - *Map button*: If you press this button you can import photos from your photo library to the waypoint.
-- *Camera button*: If you press this button the camera will be started.
+- *Camera button*: If you press this button the camera will be opened.
 If you take a photo it will be added to the waypoint.
 You could also use Menu > Camera for this, then a waypoint is automatically created at your current location and the taken photo is added to it.
 - *Trash button*: Allows you to remove a photo from a waypoint.

-As an example we now will add a photo of ’Stonehenge’ to from our photo library by pressing the map icon.
+As an example we now will add a photo of ’Stonehenge’ from our photo library by pressing the map icon.
 An example of the screen that appears is displayed below:

 .. figure:: _static/waypoint-photo2.jpg
    :height: 568px